FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 - Environment setup
 - Wazuh Installation
-- Incident simulation
+- Agent Setup
-- Alert detection and triage
+- Security Incident Detection With SIEM
-- Incident investigation and response
+- Incident Analysis and Response
-- Final report and findings
+- Final report and Conclusion

 Detailed technical steps are documented in the `phases/` directory.